 /dev, represented by appending the partition number to the end of the drive name.
 For example, the first partition on the drive from the previous example would be

-/dev/hd* device files represent the traditional way to refer to drives and partitions, there is a significant disadvantage of in using these values by themselves.
+/dev/hd* device files represent the traditional way to refer to drives and partitions, there is a significant disadvantage to using these values alone.
 The Linux kernel decides which device gets which name on each boot, so this can lead to confusing scenarios where your devices change device nodes.

 To work around this issue, the

 /dev/disk directory contains subdirectories corresponding with different, more persistent ways to identify disks and partitions on the system.
 These contain symbolic links that are created at boot back to the correct

 /dev/[sh]da* files.
 The links are named according to the directory’s identifying trait (for example, by partition label in for the

 /dev/disk/by-partlabel directory).
 These links will always point to the correct devices, so they can be used as static identifiers for storage spaces.

 Some or all of the following subdirectories may exist under

 by-label: Most filesystems have a labeling mechanism that allows the assignment of arbitrary user-specified names for a disk or partition.
 This directory consists of links named after these user-supplied labels.

 by-uuid: UUIDs, or universally unique identifiers, are a long, unique string of letters and numbers that can be used as an ID for a storage resource.
 These are generally not very human-readable, but are almost always unique, even across systems.
 As such, it might be a good idea to use UUIDs to reference storage that may migrate between systems, since naming collisions are less likely.